Indu-eng/Indu-eng/02-Cloud-Architechtural-Components.md

   - and fault domain(FD)
       - keep the VMs in different FD so they all not depend on same hardware
   - Azure Virtual Desktop
+  # Azure region pairs and benifits
+  - Microsoft associate some azure region with another region in same geography
+  - These regions support geo-replication and geo-redundency also in disaster recovery
+  - but many regions are not paired and use availability zones as their primary means of redundancy.also many asuure service support geo-redundancy whether paired or not